JulianHayward/Azure-MG-Sub-Governance-Reporting/README.md

   * `-ShowMemoryUsage` - Shows memory usage at memory intense sections of the scripts, this shall help you determine if the the worker is well sized for AzGovViz
   * `-CriticalMemoryUsage` - Define at what percentage of memory usage the garbage collection should kick in (default=90)
   * `-ExcludedResourceTypesDiagnosticsCapable` - Resource Types to be excluded from processing analysis for diagnostic settings capability (default: microsoft.web/certificates)
-  * PSRule
+  * PSRule for Azure
-    * `-DoPSRule` - Execute [PSRule](https://aka.ms/PSRule).
-Results are integrated in the HTML output, plus PSRule results are exported to CSV
+    * `-DoPSRule` - Execute [PSRule for Azure](https://azure.github.io/PSRule.Rules.Azure).
+Aggregated results are integrated in the HTML output, detailed results (per resource) are exported to CSV
     * `-PSRuleVersion` - Define the PSRule..Rules.Azure PowerShell module version, if undefined then 'latest' will be used
+    * `-PSRuleFailedOnly` - PSRule for Azure will only report on failed resource (may save some space/noise). (e.g. `.\pwsh\AzGovVizParallel.ps1 -DoPSRule -PSRuleFailedOnly`)

 ### API reference